Ever wonder about the origins of the people living here in Costa Rica?

 Well you can!
 A visit to the village of the indigenous Boruca is a very do-able day trip.
 You can see weaving and dyeing demonstrations as well as mask carving.
 There are 2 routes.
 Both require a 4 WD vehicle, go south from Costa Ballena (Dominical/Uvita) on the Costanera to Palmar Norte.
 Turn left on Hwy.
 2, head north about 25 minutes /25 km., passing 4 bridges (the fourth is a long bridge over Rio Puerto Nuevo).
 A few minutes later, just keep a eye out for the first turning on the left after you cross that large, long bridge).

 The demonstrations are in Spanish but they are mostly visual and are around one hour each.
-A English speaking guide is available by advance notice of a few days $100 going with you in your car or $150 if they use there car also.

 Please see the tab "'TOURS"